AaronCGoidel/Covid/README.md

 ## Installation
 This is the backend for the site.
 The link to the site is https://track19.ca/.

+## How to Use
-Once there, you will be prompted to sign in with either Facebook or Google:
+Once at the site, you will be prompted to sign in with either Facebook or Google:

 ![signin](images/SignIn.JPG)